ocean-tracking-network/otn_field_reporting_standards/_episodes/04-The Push.md

 ### Detection Extract Creation

-During the Push process, any new detection matches that are made are noted in a `detection_extracts` table of the Node.
+During the Push process, any new detection matches that are made are noted in the Node's `detection_extracts` table.
 These entries will have several pieces of useful information:
 - `detection_extract`: this contains the project code, year, and type of extract that needs to be created.
     * ex: `ABC,2022,t` will suggest that project ABC needs the extract `matched to animals 2022` (tracker format) created.
 - `git_issue_link`: the GitLab issue in which these detection matches were impacted